olivialba/M3U8-to-MP4/README.md

 - *append_str* - prefix that is appended to each segment

 `setHeaders(headers)`\
-Set the header that will be used when making a GET request in the case of using a weblink for the m3u8 file and not local
+Set the header that will be used when making a GET request in the case of using a weblink for the m3u8 file and not local.
 - *headers* - header used for get request